aminamiah1/AssessmentTracker/README.md

 # User management dashboard

-Located at localhost:3000/ps-team/user-management, the ps team can add, edit, delete or view all users in a nicely-presented crud operation table with pop-up forms for editing and adding new users.
+Located at (base url)/ps-team/user-management, the ps team can add, edit, delete or view all users in a nicely-presented crud operation table with pop-up forms for editing and adding new users.

+# Assessment management dashboard

+On the dedicated assessment management page (base url)/ps-team/assessment-management, the PS Team can easily find assessments using filters for users, types, and modules.
+They can also search by assessment or module name and view individual assessment details on separate pages.

 ## Module leaders

 # Assessment management dashboard

-On the module-leader assessment management dashboard (localhost:3000/module-leader/assessment-management), module leader members can view individual assessments in responsive stacked cards.
+On the module-leader assessment management dashboard ((base url)/module-leader/assessment-management), module leader members can view individual assessments in responsive stacked cards.
 They may create new assessments using a dedicated form, with both actions accessible via clearly labeled dashboard buttons.
 Additionally, the 'View All Assessments' page enables editing and deleting of assessments through buttons integrated into each card.